Pumpin Blood: Music video

 A music video for the song, directed by Magnus Härdner, was released on 15 April 2013.

 In popular culture

 The song was featured on the soundtrack album for the 2014 romantic drama film Endless Love, starring Alex Pettyfer and Gabriella Wilde.

 In February 2014, it was featured in a season three episode of Suburgatory, titled "The Birds and the Biederman".

 It was also performed by the cast of Glee featuring Lea Michele, Darren Criss, Naya Rivera, Chris Colfer and Amber Riley in an April 2014 episode of the series, "Opening Night", and later released on a digital five-track EP titled Glee: The Music, Opening Night.
 It also featured as soundtrack in EA Sports game, 2014 FIFA World Cup Brazil and between 2013 and 2019 it was the theme tune to the BBC's football results programme Final Score.

-It was also featured on Vampire Diaries, Season 5 Episode 1 "I Know What You Did Last Summer".
+It was also featured on The Vampire Diaries and in the 2014 horror film Kristy.